Afjunior18/Blackjack/README.md

 <summary>Heroku Deployment</summary>

 1 - Create an account on Heroku.

 2 - Create a new app.

 3 - Choose your location.

-3 - Click on "Create app."
+4 - Click on "Create app."

-4 - Navigate to "Settings."
+5 - Navigate to "Settings."
 - Configure environment variables and click "Add."
 - create a config var called PORT.
 Set to 8000.
 - Add buildpacks to your application:
 - Add Python buildpack.
 - Enter python and save changes.
 - Add Node.js buildpack.
 - Enter nodejs and save changes.

-5 - Go to "Deploy."
+6 - Go to "Deploy."
-6 - Select GitHub.
+7 - Select GitHub.

 - Connect to your GitHub repository.
 - Search for the repository and connect.

-7 - Deploy the branch manually.
+8 - Deploy the branch manually.

-8 - Once the deployment process is complete, click "View" to access your deployed application.
+9 - Once the deployment process is complete, click "View" to access your deployed application.

 Explore the Deployed Website: Visit the live site by clicking on the following link: [Live Website: 21 Blackjack Game](https://gameblackjack-a1c3e6bb9955.herokuapp.com/)
 </details>

+## Credit

+1. [YouTube Tutorial:](https://www.youtube.com/watch?v=mpL0Y01v6tY) - I gained a general idea of what I needed to create a blackjack game.

+2. [Python Channel on Youtube:](https://www.youtube.com/@coreyms) - This channel helped me with various questions and was crucial for understanding some of the topics implemented in the project.

+3. [YouTube Tutorial: Python Menu](https://www.youtube.com/watch?v=yFopU1ESCcQ) - Demonstrated creating a menu in Python.

+## Acknowledgments

+A special thanks to my mentor [Matt Bodden](https://github.com/MattBCoding) whose insights and advice were instrumental in bringing this project to completion.
+Your guidance made all the difference.